elunna/nerfhack-changelog/README.md

 * kamadan are recolored to light green
 * kamadan can now jump and have infravision
 * kamadan get some poisonous snake bites
-* koalas cannot calm rabid or berserking monsters.
+* koalas cannot calm berserking monsters.
+* rabid koalas are not capable of calming anything
 * landsharks were recolored to bright blue
 * like likes can eat your shields and cloaks when engulfing
 * merfolk were recolored to bright green